-Ranking of Google Places listings
+Ranking of local results on Google

 Google Maps search results are based primarily on relevance, distance, and prominence.
 These factors are combined to help us find the best match for your search.
 For example, our search technology might decide that a business that's farther away from your location is more likely to have what you're looking for than a business that's closer.
 Here's more detail on what relevance, distance, and prominence mean: